lucasmelocvl/js-warn-cookies/README.md

 ```

 For more examples, see example.html file or send me a message on twitter @lucasmelocvl or email lucas@cleancode.com.br

+You can fork or send improvement to this code.

+IMPROVEMENTS:
+1. Create dynamic stylesheet by function call, always thinking of making it easier to use the scripts.

 Be awesome!